laprej/laprej-www/courses/rpi-csci-2500-2016-spring.md

 text or on the web page.
 You are responsible for all announcements made in lecture (e.g., any change in due dates).
 Additionally, you are responsible for the **problem of the day**.

+**Problem of the day**: Each day in lecture you are to turn in the problem assigned from the previous lecture.
+The twist is that actually solving the problem is optional, i.e., you will receive full credit by simply putting your name on the page.
+With a very high likelihood, students actually attempting to solve the problem will achieve a deeper understanding of the material than those that simply write their name on the paper.

 **Late Assignments Policy**: Late assignments will not be graded.
 You will get a zero for that assignment, except under